Business Management with a Foundation Year - BA (Hons)

 In order to complete this course you must successfully complete all the following CORE modules (totalling 120 credits).

-This module will provide a gentle introduction to the world of accounting and finance for business managers of the future and is designed for those new to accounting or those studying on non-accounting related degree programmes.
+This module will introduce the world of accounting and finance for business managers of the future and is designed for those new to accounting or those studying on non-accounting related degree programmes.

 Second Year